-- All neighbourhoods within the Ngārara Development Area shall provide for a low impact design approach to the management of both stormwater quantity and quality. - All stormwater drainage systems shall be suited to the hydrological, hydro-geological, soils, hydraulic and residential parameter data and design methods. - Methods of implementation within neighbourhoods include the efficient design of street carriageways and public open spaces; use of on-site permeable surfaces; regeneration of adjacent streams; and a combination of underdrained soak pits and swales within developed areas. - All drainage systems shall endeavour to utilise natural permeable methods of filtration in an effort to preserve as far as possible the natural water cycle - Drainage design shall minimise any potential for erosion and negative impacts on downstream water quality - Natural drainage courses shall be protected and existing drainage patterns maintained wherever feasible. - Materials used in the systems shall be durable, low maintainence and cost effective.
-Whole life costs of the proposed drainage systems shall be undertaken to compare to traditional cost structures. - Stormwater management systems shall utilise public open space such as the Ti Kouka domain and Waimeha playing fields for infiltration of runoff in a manner that does not detract from its principal function.
-Largely these areas shall have a role as dry storage ponds for rare rainfall events that exceed the primary drainage systems.

-Page 5 of 40 Print Date: 08/04/2025 All stormwater solutions shall provide for the predicted impacts of climate change.

-All drainage systems shall adopt a soft engineering approach and blend into the natural setting so as to appear as extensions of existing natural land forms.
+- soils, hydraulic and residential parameter data and design methods. - Methods of implementation include the efficient design of street carriageways and public open spaces; use of on-site permeable surfaces; regeneration of adjacent streams; and a combination of under-drained soak pits and swales within developed areas. - All drainage systems shall endeavour to utilise natural permeable methods of filtration in an effort to preserve as far as possible the natural water cycle - Drainage design shall minimise any potential for erosion and negative impacts on downstream water quality.
+Natural drainage courses shall be protected and existing drainage patterns maintained wherever feasible. - Materials used in the systems shall be durable, low maintenance and cost effective.
+Whole life costs of the proposed drainage systems shall be undertaken to compare to traditional cost structures. - Stormwater management systems shall utilise public open space where possible for infiltration of runoff in a manner that does not detract from its principal function.
+Largely these areas shall have a role as dry storage ponds for rare rainfall events that exceed the primary drainage systems. - All stormwater solutions shall provide for the predicted impacts of climate change. - All drainage systems shall adopt a soft engineering approach and blend into the natural setting so as to appear as extensions of existing natural land forms.
 All visible drainage structures shall be built of, or faced with, an approved material in a naturalised manner.

-C4: Waste management
+C4: Waste Management

-- Construction shall be planned to minimise generation of on-site waste. - A re-use and recycling management plan shall be implemented for each NDA, to ensure materials are re-used, repaired or recycled; and to prevent recyclables and re-usables from going into land-fill. - On site waste mitigation shall be practised. - Eco-materials shall be selected and used for all neighbourhoods within the Ngārara Development Area.
-This includes consideration of the following: support local businesses; durability; toxicity; those requiring minimum energy input in production and/or maintenance; whole life costs; recyclability or recycled component; transport costs; renewability; embodied energy and maintenance costs. - Buildings shall be designed for resource-recovery through the use of non-organic recycling bins, compost areas, and green waste recycling solutions.
-These shall be integrated where feasible in both publicly accessible areas, as well as within mixed use business developments, residential developments and private domestic lots and shall be designed as integral parts of a streetscape or building. - Building Designs and maintenance plans shall provide for maintenance and repair rather than replacement.
+- Construction shall be planned to minimise generation of on-site waste. - A re-use and recycling management plan shall be implemented for each eco-hamlet to ensure materials are re-used, repaired or recycled; and to prevent recyclables and reusables from going into land-fill. - On site waste mitigation shall be practised. - Eco-materials shall be selected and used within the Ngārara Precinct.
+This includes consideration of the following: support local businesses, durability; toxicity; those requiring minimum energy input in production and/or maintenance; whole life costs; recyclability or recycled component; transport costs; renewability; embodied energy and maintenance costs. - Buildings shall be designed for resource-recovery through the use of non-organic recycling bins, compost areas, and green waste recycling solutions.
+These shall be integrated where feasible in both publicly accessible areas, residential developments and private domestic allotments and shall be designed as integral parts of a streetscape or building. - Building Designs and maintenance plans shall provide for maintenance and repair rather than replacement.

-C5: Construction earthworks management
+C5: Construction Earthworks Management